jspencerhopkins/vaporzone/README.md

 ##### Next steps to take
-- Account for all Content-Type body types
+- Account for all Content-Type body "parts"
 - Handle emails with attachments and extract those attachments